HussamHallak/ArchivableWeb/README.md

 **Calculation Formula:**

-**a) No Flags are set: Show the results using all collected measures: Visits, unique visits, and pages/visit.**
+**a) No Flags are set: Show the results using all collected measures individually and their combinations: Visits, unique visits, and pages/visit.**

-The formula used in this calculation:
+The formula when all measured are used:

 1. Multiply the pages/visit by visits for each web site from both [SimilarWeb](https://www.similarweb.com/) and [SemRush](https://www.semrush.com/)
 2. Take the average for both sources, [SimilarWeb](https://www.similarweb.com/) and [SemRush](https://www.semrush.com/)